Michael Alford (artist)

-Michael Robert Patrick Alford (born 15 September 1958 in Cookham, Berkshire, England) is a British figurative painter whose work includes landscapes, cityscapes, figures, portraits, nudes and murals.
+Michael Robert Patrick Alford (born 15 September 1958, in Cookham, Berkshire, England) is a British figurative painter whose work includes landscapes, cityscapes, figures, portraits, nudes and murals.

 Biography

 Alford was born in Cookham, England, and grew up in England and Germany.
 He attended the Dragon School and later Rugby School.
 His first art training came from his father, an officer in the Royal Engineers, who taught him how to draw in perspective at an early age.
-After a period in the Royal Marines, he attended Durham University (St John's College) where he took a degree in Spanish and Arabic.
+After a period in the Royal Marines, he attended Durham University (St John's College), where he took a degree in Spanish and Arabic.
 Later he traveled extensively in South America and the Middle East, documenting his trips in a series of detailed sketchbooks.
 He received further art training at the Slade and Chelsea schools of art before beginning his career as a muralist and fine arts painter, exhibiting widely in the UK, the US and Europe.
 Michael Alford lives in London but travels widely seeking new subjects.

+In his twenties, Alford began painting large-scale murals and trompe l’oeil works, which he has described as his most thorough introduction to the practicalities of painting as distinct from drawing.

+Alford is particularly noted for his cityscapes, especially of London.
+He is interested in the changing nature of urban spaces and in the visual juxtapositions of classical, medieval, and modern architecture.

 Career

-Alford exhibits work in group and solo shows in galleries including Wimbledon Fine Arts; Panter and Hall Galleries; Chloe Gallery, San Francisco, Mall Galleries with the Royal Institute of Oil Painters and Duncan Campbell Fine Art.
+Alford exhibits work in group and solo shows in galleries including Wimbledon Fine Arts; Panter and Hall Galleries; Chloe Gallery, San Francisco, Mall Galleries with the Royal Institute of Oil Painters, and Duncan Campbell Fine Art.
+Alford's works are also presented by online gallery Singulart, and Artsy.

 Alford has been an official War Artist to the British Military on three occasions.
-In 2010 he accompanied the Grenadier Guards to Afghanistan, where he created a series of watercolors based on his experience in the field.
+In 2010, he accompanied the Grenadier Guards to Afghanistan, where he created a series of watercolors based on his experience in the field.
 He donated the collection to the Colonel's Fund, the Grenadier Guards' charity for wounded Guards, their families, and the families of Guards killed in action His painting, Patrol at Pan Kalay Police Station, 2016, was acquired by the National Army Museum.